nexlabs22/Nex-Dex-Contracts/README.md

 npm i
 ```

-2. You can now do stuff!
+2. Change .env.sample file name to .env

-First change .env.sample file name to .env and add your private key(if you want deploy contracts)
+3. You can now do stuff!

 ```